‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 I can’t forget the words a friend from ten years ago said to me.

 People aren’t that perfect.
 And you yourself aren’t living up to those ideals.
-And then you impose them on others.
+Yet you impose them on others.

 If you were a strong person.
 But you aren’t strong.